Introduction to the Health and Safety at Work Act 2015 – special guide

-- WorkSafe New Zealand is the work health and safety regulator – although other agencies can be designated functions for certain sectors.
+- WorkSafe is the work health and safety regulator – although other agencies can be designated functions for certain sectors.

 - HSWA, regulations, safe work instruments, approved codes of practices, and WorkSafe information and guidance work together to support duty holders to improve work health and safety.